How to Find Shells

 I gather seaweed on the beach near the water.
 It is also in the ocean.
 I put seaweed into Zip-lock bags.

-At home, before I begin inspecting seaweed, I place dishes to my right with ocean water in them.
-I get it from the bottom of the Zip-lock bag.
+At home, I rinse seaweed and let it drain.
+When inspecting it, I place dishes to my right with ocean water in them.
 After I remove an animal from the seaweed, I dip my finger into the water to release the small animal or shell.
 Later I photograph animals through my microscope.
 If they are moving too much to photograph, I place the dish containing them and a small amount of sea water into the refrigerator for 20 minutes to slow their metabolism.
 They are easier to photograph afterward.
 After finding and photographing specimens, I save them for teachers and researchers.

 I have extracted as many as a thousands shells from seaweed collected during a single beach walk.

 I knowingly take home seaweed with small hermit crabs inside shells because I am researching.
 After I spend up to four hours going to the beach, walking, and coming home, and then several more hours inspecting seaweed, the animals are not in good enough health to return to the ocean.
-I send them to universities, museums and schools afterwards.
+I send the items I find to universities, museums and schools.